Coffin-Lowry Syndrome Overview

 This condition is inherited in an X-linked dominant pattern.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 The inheritance is dominant if one copy of the altered gene in each cell is sufficient to cause the condition.
 In most cases, males (who have one X chromosome in each cell) experience more severe signs and symptoms of the disorder than females (who have two X chromosomes in each cell).
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-Alyce Belonis is a Psychiatrist and a Medical Genetics expert in Cincinnati, Ohio.
-Belonis has been practicing medicine for over 14 years and is rated as an Elite expert by MediFind in the treatment of Coffin-Lowry Syndrome.
-She is also highly rated in 1 other condition, according to our data.
+Alyce Belonis is a Medical Genetics specialist and a Pediatrics provider in Indianapolis, Indiana.
+Dr. Belonis is rated as a Distinguished provider by MediFind in the treatment of Coffin-Lowry Syndrome.
 Her top areas of expertise are Coffin-Lowry Syndrome and Increased Head Circumference.
-Belonis is currently accepting new patients.
+Dr. Belonis is currently accepting new patients.